droher/boxball/README.md

 `docker run --name mysql -d -p 3306:3306 -v ~/boxball/mysql:/var/lib/mysql doublewick/boxball:mysql-0.0.2`

-Roughly two hours after the image is downloaded, the data will be fully loaded into the database, and you can connect to it on port `3306`.
+Roughly two hours after the image is downloaded, the data will be fully loaded into the database, and you can connect to it as the user `root` on port `3306`.
 The data will be persisted on your machine in `~/boxball/mysql` (~12GB), which means you can stop/remove the container without having to reload the data when you turn it back on.